Tomer-Rubinstein/muxjwt/README.md

 muxjwt.InitAuthRoute(r, authFunc, "/auth", "username", "pasword")

-// The next 2 lines are a MUST have in every MuxJWT application: muxjwt.SECRET = "my_secret" // define the secret for the encryption of the JWT (string) muxjwt.EXPIRATION_TIME = 60 // define the expiration time IN SECONDS of each JWT (int64)
+// The next 2 lines are a MUST have in every MuxJWT application: muxjwt.SECRET = "my_secret" // define the secret for the encryption of each JWT (string) muxjwt.EXPIRATION_TIME = 60 // define the expiration time IN SECONDS of each JWT (int64)
 ```
 Where ``authFunc`` is the function responsible for authenticating given user credentials.
 I.e. lookup user in a database and check for a matching password.